Ben Shelton's Success and Achievements in Timeline

 On October 10, 2022, Ben Shelton moved into the top 160 in the rankings after reaching his third Challenger final of the year at the Tiburon Challenger.

-On November 21, 2022, after winning his third straight title at the Champaign–Urbana Challenger, Ben Shelton debuted in the top 100 of the rankings, ending the year at world No. 97.
-He also became the youngest player in ATP Challenger Tour history to win three titles in three weeks and the youngest American in the Top 250.
+On November 21, 2022, Ben Shelton debuted in the top 100 of the rankings, ending the year at world No. 97 after winning his third straight title at the Champaign–Urbana Challenger.
+He became the youngest player in ATP Challenger Tour history to win three titles in three weeks.

-In 2022, Ben Shelton helped Florida defend their SEC title, win the SEC Tournament Championship, and won the NCAA Singles Championship over August Holmgren, finishing the season as the nation's top-ranked player.
+In 2022, Ben Shelton won the NCAA Singles Championship over August Holmgren and finished the season as the nation's top-ranked player.
 He was named SEC Player of the Year and National Player of the Year.

 January 2023: Australian Open Quarterfinals